 TYPE: – Fossils are found in the marine shale exposed in two cliff sections along Marsh Brook.
 You will need Wellington boots for this location and it is best to visit during the drier summer months.

 The small cliff sections exposed in Marsh Brook are the rich Carboniferious Edale Shales.
 They are packed with goniatites (Reticuloceras umbilicatum) and bivalves (Dunbarella sp. and Canayella sp.).
 While both bivalves and goniatities are abundant here, they are flattened and can be poorly preserved.
 Gastropods can also be found and, if you are lucky, trilobites.
 The shale is also extremely rich in microfossils, with ostracods, fish teeth and other marine animals.

 When you first enter the stream, you will need to walk towards the northwest (left).
 Continue until you reach the first small section of cliff.
 The best sections are just around the corner, so continue and you will see a much larger section of cliff.

 Using a pick to remove some sections of shake and gently split the shale using a chisel pick.
 You don’t need much, as the shale is highly rich in fossils.
 Fossils can initially be very hard to see, especially as this is a dense, poorly lit wooded area.
 Visit this location during the summer months or after drier periods, otherwise the water will be too high to collect from the stream.

-The Carboniferous shale at Marsh Brook is part of the Edale Shales.
-These are Namurian in age and are dark grey.
+The Carboniferous shale at Marsh Brook is part of the Bowland Shale Formation (formerly Edale Shales).
+These are Asbian (Viséan) in age from the Dinantian (Lower Carboniferous) and are dark grey.
 They dip 30 degrees to the northwest.